jkrehm/prettier-plugin-sort-class-names/README.md

 yarn add prettier-plugin-sort-class-names --dev
 ```

+> If you are using yarn 2 (aka Plug'n'Play/PnP, aka "berry"), check [the troubleshooting section at the bottom](#plugin-is-not-automatically-detected-with-yarn-2)

 ## prettier-plugin-sort-class-names-order

 You can create a file `prettier-plugin-sort-class-names-order` where every line represents a class name.
 The higher up a class is in the list, the further forward it is sorted.
 Example: